bigpapiarnold/smolplanets_documentation/docs/source/tokenomics.rst

 Team Structure
 ==============

-The "Smolplanets" NFT project has a strong and dedicated team of 10 members, with 6 core members leading the way.
+The Secret Space Society NFT project has a strong and dedicated team of 10 members, with 6 core members leading the way.
 The team is made up of experienced professionals who bring a wide range of skills and expertise to the project.

 @chonkers and @kalla serve as the Admins and CEOs, overseeing the overall direction and strategy of the project.
 They ensure that the project is aligned with its goals and that the team is working together effectively to achieve them.